Opportunities for Improvements: CAQH CORE Process for Updating and Addressing Potential Changes to Operating Rules

 Contributing ideas and suggestions for new operating rules or enhancements to existing operating rules

 adjustment to an existing

 For both its mandated and voluntary operating rules, CAQH CORE welcomes industry input into the development of potential new operating rules as well as ideas and suggestions for enhancements to existing operating rules.
 Potential new operating rules could address data content suggestions for HIPAA-mandated transactions as well as new operating rules addressing Administrative Simplification Transactions not mandated under HIPAA.
 For mandated operating rules, CAQH CORE actively participates with the ACA Review Committee, which meets every two years at NCVHS, by providing updates on status of existing rules and potential opportunities for improvements.
 Past CAQH CORE testimonies to the ACA Review Committee are publicly available and rely on key feedback mechanisms including public CAQH CORE surveys, CAQH CORE Subgroup feedback, CAQH CORE maintenance processes, and industry feedback received at email@example.com.

 CAQH CORE is committed to conducting substantive, non-substantive and routine maintenance on existing rules and also determining when the development of new rules that may or may not replace existing rules is appropriate.
 All contributions from the industry – including those from CAQH CORE Participating Organizations – are placed into catalogs which are used to identify and prioritize future CAQH CORE Operating Rule development and maintenance.
-CAQH CORE is committed to evolving this process given its vision that operating rules must meet the evolving needs of the industry.
-Such operating rule development and maintenance is conducted by CAQH CORE Participating Organizations and will be performed in accordance with the CAQH CORE Operating Rules Development Process and Guiding Principles.
+Such operating rule development and maintenance is conducted by CAQH CORE Participating Organizations and is performed in accordance with the CAQH CORE Operating Rules Development Process and Guiding Principles.